lsst/verify/README.md

 setup validation_data_cfht
 setup validate_drp
 ```
-If you did not declare these packages current then also specify the version name you used
+As usual, if any of these packages are not declared current you will also need to specify a version or tag.

 `validation_data_cfht` contains both the test CFHT data and selected SDSS reference catalogs in astrometry.net format.

 Run the measurement algorithm processing and astrometry test with
 ```
+cd $VALIDATE_DRP_DIR
-sh validate_drp/examples/runCfhtTest.sh
+sh examples/runCfhtTest.sh
 ```

 ------